 To date, none of the health problems associated with overseas lines have been reported in Australia.
 As with other breeds, overactive and overweight pups have been known to suffer hip dysplasia in later life, so it is important not to feed or exercise young dogs excessively.
 Soft Coated Wheatens are also known to be sensitive to anaesthetics, so tell your vet.

-More expensive than many breeds, depending on the breeder and quality of type, Wheatens will generally cost between $850 and $1200 dollars.
+More expensive than many breeds, depending on the breeder and quality of type, Wheatens will generally cost between $2000-$2500.
 Expect to wait around 6-12 months for a puppy as demand often exceeds the limited supply.
 Wheatens are a robust dog and you can expect your four-legged friend to remain a part of the family for 10-14 years.

 As they don't shed much hair, Wheatens make excellent indoor dogs.
 Though suitable for small backyards, tall, secure fences are essential.
 Daily exercise of at least 30 minutes duration is strongly recommended.

 Wheatens make a great family dog and will devote themselves to everyone rather than attaching to single family members.
 Although they are regarded as suitable pets around children, their boisterous manner make them unsuitable for families with toddlers.

 To find up-to-date contacts for breeders, contact the following organisations.

 Phone: 1300 728 022 (NSW only) or (02) 9834 3022